GotHima/aws-bedrock-react/README.md

 ## Contents in this repo

-1. AWS Amplify
+### 1. AWS Amplify

-- folder `amplify/` (created by `npm create amplify@latest -y`)
+- source folder `amplify/` (created by `npm create amplify@latest -y`)
+- `data/bedrock.js`
-- Lambda functions
+  - code for Lambda functions
-  - `request()`: to construct a POST request (prompt) to Bedrock
+  - `request()`: constructs a POST request using user-provided input (prompt) and forward it to Bedrock
-  - `response()`: to parse the response from Bedrock and return to client
+  - `response()`: parses the response from Bedrock and returns it to client
 - `backend.ts`
-  - add Bedrock as a HTTP data source
+  - adds Bedrock as a HTTP data source
-  - grant policy to invoke it
+  - grants policy to invoke it
-  - build a custom query to use the data source
-- `auth/resource.ts`
+- `data/resource.ts`
   - create a GraphQL API custom query by creating a schema/type to connect to the data source (Bedrock)
+  - builds a custom query to use the data source

+### 2. React UI

+- source folder `src/` (created by `npm install aws-amplify @aws-amplify/ui-react` and followed by `npm i`)
+- the CSS styles were copied from the JS tutorial sample in AWS Developer Center
+- uses the `Authenticator` component from Amplify to wrap the app to include sign-up/sign-in/reset password/MFA functionality
+- invokes the GraphQL API via Amplify client to get recommendations from Bedrock

+## How to run the app

+### First time

-  - bootstrap before deployment, run `npx aws-cdk@latest bootstrap aws://132358260776/ap-southeast-1`
+- bootstrap an AWS environment for use with AWS CDK, run `npx aws-cdk@latest bootstrap aws://{your-aws-account-id}/{aws-region}`

+### Development

-  - to deploy to sanbox, run `npx ampx sandbox`
+- to deploy to the sandbox environment, run `npx ampx sandbox`
 - an output file `amplify_outputs.json` will be created in the root dir

-2. React UI

-- folder `src/` (created by `npm install aws-amplify @aws-amplify/ui-react`)
-- use the `Authenticator` component to wrap the app to include sign-up/sign-in/reset password/MFA features
-- invoke the GraphQL API via Amplify client to get recommendations from Bedrock
-- copy the CSS styles from the JS tutorial sample in AWS Developer Center to apply
+- it will continue to watch for any new changes and redeploy it

+### [Optional] Deployment

-- deploy the static site
+- you can deploy the app as a static site using AWS Amplify